What is Cash Flow in Business?

 Effective cash flow management helps businesses avoid cash shortages, which can lead to missed opportunities, late payments to suppliers or employees, and even bankruptcy.
 On the other hand, having a healthy cash flow enables companies to take advantage of growth opportunities, negotiate better terms with suppliers, and invest in research and development.

-Related Article: How to Run a Business
+Related Article: How to Get Business Credit

 Components of Cash Flow